zaphosting/docs/docs/mta-becomeadmin.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

-## Become werden
+## Introduction

-Administrator rights allow you to make changes directly in the game on your server without having to change it in the Config.
+The assignment of administrator permissions allows you simple and comprehensive administration with full control of your server.
+As an administrator, you have the option of using all available options and functions provided by the game directly in the game.
+All the steps you need to take to assign administrator permissions for your server will be described below.
 <InlineVoucher />

 ### Preparation